EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 ### Sonic 1 and 2
 [Back to the Top](#third-party-emulation-table-of-contents)

-#### How to Compile Sonic 1 and 2 on the Steam Deck
+#### Preface

-**Note:** To compile Sonic 1 and 2, you will need a legally obtained copy of a `Data.rsdk` file, obtained either from the Sonic 1 and 2 versions on the Android or iOS versions.
+To compile Sonic 1 and 2, you will need a legally obtained copy of a `Data.rsdk` file, obtained either from the Sonic 1 and 2 versions on the Android or iOS versions.
 For instructions, see [Android](https://gamebanana.com/tuts/14492) and [iOS](https://gamebanana.com/tuts/14491).

 #### What is This Decompilation?